UH Suburban Health Center (5 mi.)

 Susannah M. Briskin, MD, FAAP, is a Pediatric Sports Medicine specialist in the Division of Sports Medicine.
-She is an Associate Professor of Pediatrics at Case Western Reserve University School of Medicine.
+She is a Professor of Pediatrics at Case Western Reserve University School of Medicine.
 Dr. Briskin completed her undergraduate degree in Biology and her medical degree at The University of Rochester in Rochester, New York.
 She completed a residency in Pediatrics at UH Rainbow Babies & Children’s Hospital where she served as a Chief Resident in her final year of training.
 Dr. Briskin completed a two-year fellowship in primary care sports medicine at Akron Children’s Hospital, Akron, Ohio and joined the UH Rainbow Babies & Children’s Hospital in 2005.

 Dr. Briskin is the Medical Co-Director for the Ohio Youth Soccer Association North and team physician for that organization’s Olympic Development Program.
 She also is head team physician for Hathaway Brown School and Ursuline College.
 She also serves as the assistant team physician for Case Western Reserve University.
 Nationally, she has served as team physician for a number of elite athletic competitions, including the U.S. Senior Games, the U.S. Junior National Figure Skating Championship and the U.S. Open Wrestling Tournament.

 Honors and Recognitions